Ofsted: Past, Present and the Future

 What is Ofsted?
 This blog post explores some of the key facts about Ofsted and provides some insights into the recent changes of the 2019 inspection framework.

-Ofsted - short for the Office for Standards in Education, Children’s Services and Skills is the UK’s independent body responsible for education inspection across schools, nurseries, and Children’s Services.
+Ofsted, short for the Office for Standards in Education, Children’s Services and Skills is the UK’s independent body responsible for education inspection across schools, nurseries, and Children’s Services.
 Using the Education Inspection Framework, Ofsted evaluates the quality of education and skills provision from Early Years through to further education, publishes inspection report “report cards,” and can place failing institutions into special measures.
-Beyond judgments, it also offers guidance on best practice, helping providers improve outcomes for all pupils, including those with special educational needs and/or disabilities (SEND).
+Beyond judgments, it also offers guidance on best practice, helping providers improve standards, with teaching assistants and other professionals supporting those with special educational needs and/or disabilities (SEND), including ADHD assessments and assessment of social and emotional development.

 Key Points